-The management of the Academy is the responsibility of the Governors who are elected and co-opted under the terms of the Articles of Association and Funding Agreement as follows:
+The management of the academy is the responsibility of the trustees who are elected and co-opted under the terms of the Articles of Association and funding agreement as follows:

-- The Headteacher - Up to 7 but not less than 2 parent governors elected or appointed by the Governors - · Up to 12 Community Governors, appointed by the Members - Up to 3 Staff Governors but not less than one appointed by the Governors, provided that the maximum number of Staff Governors does not exceed one third of the total number of governors - Any governors appointed by the Secretary of State for Education.
+- The headteacher - Up to 7 parent trustees, appointed by the members - Up to 12 community trustees, appointed by the members - Up to 3 staff trustees appointed by the members, provided that the maximum number of staff trustees does not exceed one third of the total number of trustees - Any trustees appointed by the Secretary of State for Education

-The term of office for any governor is 4 years.
-The Headteacher's term of office runs parallel with his term of appointment.
-Subject to remaining eligible to be a particular type of governor, any governor may be reappointed or re-elected.
+The term of office for any trustee is 4 years.
+The Headteacher's term of office runs parallel with their term of appointment.
+Subject to remaining eligible to be a particular type of trustee, any trustee may be reappointed or re-elected.